DieracDelta/DieracDelta.github.io/posts/2023-07-06-async-traitorous.md

 6
 ```

 This is a function application.
-We apply `+` to 1 and get back a function that adds 1.
+We apply `+` to one and get back a function that adds one to its input.

 If we wish to do this in Rust, we can try first with a closure: